PFAS ("forever chemicals") · 2024

 +Is there Perfluoropentanoic acid in City of Baltimore, MD tap water?

-Yes — City of Baltimore, MD's 2024 Consumer Confidence Report lists Perfluoropentanoic acid at 3.
-City of Baltimore, MD's 2024 Consumer Confidence Report shows Perfluoropentanoic acid at or above the federal limit (3 MCL).
-Measured value is 1.0× the threshold.
+Yes — City of Baltimore, MD's 2024 Consumer Confidence Report lists Perfluoropentanoic acid at 3 ng/L. City of Baltimore, MD's 2024 report shows Perfluoropentanoic acid detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Perfluoropentanoic acid in drinking water?